-Contact Improvisation offers extraordinary opportunities to explore movement cooperation with others and oneself.
-I've been investigating a question about how to find in solo moving the kind of inspiration that can come from dancing with others.
+Contact Improvisation offers extraordinary opportunities to explore movement cooperation with others and with oneself.
+I've been curious a question about how to find in solo moving the kind of inspiration that can come from dancing with others.
 I had been exploring a practice for a long time before the COVID pandemic.
 Having to concentrate on solo moving during the pandemic has given me the opportunity to resolve some questions about how to describe the practice and its purpose, enough so that I feel ready to describe it.

 The Basic Score